a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 ### Modifying LED on With Software Delay ###
 1. Exercise:
 	1. Modify the LED on program in to LED toggle program by introducing a software delay between LED on and LED off
+	2. LED should continously toggle with certain time delay forever.

 ### LED Toggle Using Software Delay ###